-- Normally, companies pay for advertisements directed on broad defined target groups in advance and regardless weather they are read or not.
+- Normally, companies pay for advertisements directed on broadly defined target groups in advance and regardless of weather they are read or not.

 - Many people believe that higher education of the population, science and availability of medical services are responsible for lower infant mortality and longer life.

 It is not.
 Safe drinking water and sewage treatment plants have been instrumental in improving health.

 - Expedition Robinson, Big Brother and The Mole are examples of Reversals from scripted TV-series that are scripted and cast with professional actors.

 - Heliocentrism – the astronomical model in which the Earth and planets revolve around a relatively stationary Sun at the centre of the Solar System- is the Reversal of the Geocentrism -a description of the cosmos where Earth is at the orbital centre of all celestial bodies.